 Discuss Your Case with a Drunk Driving Accident Lawyer in Fort Lauderdale, FL

 A car accident lawyer from the Law Offices of Anidjar & Levine can help you hold the drunk driver who caused you to suffer serious injuries accountable for his or her actions.
 We offer free case evaluations and consultations.
-Call us today for your complimentary case review with one of our drunk driving accident attorneys.
+Call us today for your complimentary case review with a drunk driving accident team member.